MommyMythra/CSE598-Final-Project/README.md

 7. ~Develop Mega-Graph Toolkit (A window that displays ALL revalent information)~

-8. Validate Proper running on sufficient test and apply patches as needed
+8. ~Validate Proper running on sufficient test and apply patches as needed~

-9. Clean up code, fix naming conventions, add/clean comments
+9. ~Clean up code, fix naming conventions, add/clean comments~

+10. ~Fix the Requirements~

+11. ~Fixed Readme to be accurate and complete~